KAlvarezCS/BJC_Git_Book/unit-4/unit-4-lab-1/unit-4-lab-1-page-1.md

 1. ![](https://bjc.edc.org/bjc-r/img/icons/talk-with-your-partner.png "Talk with Your Partner")

-   Describe the parts of this URL for the Snap_! _logo: [http://snap.berkeley.edu/Logo5.png](http://snap.berkeley.edu/Logo5.png)
+   Describe the parts of this URL for the Snap! logo: [http://snap.berkeley.edu/Logo5.png](http://snap.berkeley.edu/Logo5.png)

 But the Internet is more general than the World Wide Web.
 It also supports email, file transfers, mobile apps, texting \(a.k.a.
 SMS or Short Message Service\), and many other ways that computers communicate behind the scenes.